 After configuration is complete, please make sure to save and restart the Nginx or Apache service to take effect.

-Third step: Add a new site in the Anqi CMS backend
+Step 3: Add a new site in the Anqin CMS backend

-After completing the domain and reverse proxy configuration on the server side, you need to log in to the backend management interface of the Anqi CMS main site, and use its built-in 'Multi-site Management' feature to create and configure new logical sites.
+After completing the domain and reverse proxy configuration on the server side, you need to log in to the background management interface of the Anqi CMS main site and create and configure new logical sites through its built-in "Multi-site Management" feature.

-Navigate to the "Multi-site Management" menu in the background, then click the "Add New Site" button.
-In the pop-up configuration interface, you will fill in the detailed information of the new site:
+Navigate to the "Multi-site Management" menu in the backend, then click the "Add New Site" button.
+In the pop-up configuration interface, you will fill in the details of the new site: